pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

-IoT sensors, finance | auditing, history challenge is scale   | challenge is complexity partitioning         | ranges, exclusion constraints Citus, TimescaleDB   | `temporal_tables`, Tardis
+IoT sensors, finance | auditing, history challenge is scale   | challenge is complexity partitioning         | ranges, exclusion constraints TimescaleDB          | `periods`, `pg_bitemporal`

 Note:

-- So first of all, a temporal database is not the same as a time-series database.
+- To start with, a temporal database is not the same as a time-series database.
 - Nowadays time-series is all the rage, with web analytics, advertising, IoT sensor data.
 - Temporal is something else.
 - In time-series every record has a single time stamp; in temporal every record has two: start & end.
 - In time-series you record events; in temporal, things (different versions throughout the thing's lifetime)
-- Purposes: temporal has two: the history of changes to the database, the history of the thing "out there".
 - Challenges:
-  - timeseries: scale (but the structure is simpler)
+  - time-series: scale (but the structure is simpler)
   - temporal: moderate scale, but lots of complexity.
 Correctness is a challenge.
 - Tools in Postgres:
   - timeseries: partitioning